sethforprivacy/sethforprivacy.com/content/posts/switching-to-calyxos.md

 It took all of ten minutes to flash and setup, and was very straightforward.
 You can see all the supported devices and downloads at https://calyxos.org/get/.

+*Be sure to also check out [BitcoinQ+A's installation guide](bitcoiner.guide/calyxos/) for more details on his thoughts on CalyxOS and how to install it with step by step instructions.*

 # What is it like to use?

 Using CalyxOS is *very* similar to using the near-stock Android found on Google Pixel devices normally, albeit with the exception of not having default Google Play services and the Google Play Store.